tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 * Increases operational cost, as operators must obtain and manage two end-entity certificates from CAs, which can be significant in large-scale deployments.

-# PQ-Only Certificates
+# PQC-Only Certificates

-PQ-only certificates represent the final stage of migration.
+PQC-only certificates represent the final stage of migration.
 They use only a post-quantum algorithm and provide no fallback to traditional algorithms.

 ## Advantages